shir3bar/fish_larvae_feeding/README.md

 To activate the Labeling application.

 ## Next steps
-After creating a database, training a CNN image classifier to detect the fish activity.
+After creating a database, deep learning :)
 <br>
 <br>